 - Degree Certificate (and an official translation)

 NB: Students who have not yet completed their degree can also apply.
 Please provide academic transcripts to date.
 Offers of a place on the programme will be conditional pending receipt of the final degree result.
-Applications will be considered for scholarship but any offer of a scholarship will also be conditional until the final degree result is confirmed.
+Applications will be considered for scholarship but any offer of a support will also be conditional until the final degree result is confirmed.
 See ‘Note on conditional offers’ below.

 - Official academic transcript(s),translated in to English (official translation) and showing full details of subjects studied and grades/marks obtained